cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - Stats:
       - Spoken
       - Drawn
+  - P4:
+    - Performance data:
+      - Speaks common performance fields
+      - Drawn
+    - Call tree:
+      - Spoken to some extent "But there's also the relationship of these annotated regions."
+      - Drawn
+    - Metadata:
+      - Speaks metadata fields
+      - "I think the key is that there needs to be some common core, because like, the example would be structured about something that has some commonality, and then you will do perturbations to the input parameters or the execution environment like this, there's really no limit to what you could consider that."
+      - "So the context includes things like the compiler, libraries, build dependencies, the actual hardware that things are being run on."
+      - Drawn kind of as the data sourcing?
+    - Stats:
+      - Not Spoken
+      - Not Drawn

 ### Ensemble data structure pieces are linked structurally

   - P1, P2 (drawing, speaking), P3 (drawing, speaking)
+  - P4: "we're nesting multiple contexts into each other"

 ### Ensemble data structure pieces are linked meaningfully